Many consumers dread buying a car, especially a used car. Here are some typical questions your might have.

 - Have the automobile inspected by a mechanic of your choice before buying it or signing any documents.

 - You can request information about the previous consumer owner of a used car if the information is reasonably available.
 If the dealer tells you the information is not available, you might consider looking at another car.
-If you do obtain the information, call the previous owner and ask about maintenance and any previous problems.
+Under Kentucky law, it is unlawful for any motor vehicle dealer or motor vehicle salesperson to refuse to furnish, upon request of a prospective purchaser, the name, address, and telephone number, if known or available, of the previous consumer-owner of any used car offered for sale.
+Call the previous owner and ask about maintenance and any previous problems.

 What rights do I have if there is a problem after I buy the car?